-National Museums Liverpool's Field Archaeology Unit is one of the longest established of its type working in the north west of England.
+Archaeological Services National Museums Liverpool is one of the longest established services of its type working in the north west of England.
 We provide a specialist service to a range of businesses and heritage organisations in Cheshire, Merseyside, Greater Manchester and South Lancashire.
-The unit, which began in 1977 as part of Merseyside County Museums, has an excellent record of research and excavation in the region.
+The service, which began in 1977 as part of Merseyside County Museums, has an excellent record of research and excavation in the region.
 We have a number of long-term staff with long experience of and dedication to the archaeology of the region.
 The research reputation that we have built up over this time ensures that we are trusted by the curators of the region's archaeology to provide an accurate and efficient service.

 We are a non-profit making organisation specialising in the archaeology of the north west.
 Our work has contributed significantly to the understanding of the region's past whilst providing a cost effective service to our clients.
 We offer a range of services from preliminary advice to post-excavation reporting.
 We are committed to offering a tailored service to achieve the best result for each client, from small house extensions to large multi-million pound developments.